 Both of these keyboards have an excellent build quality to them.
 When it comes to which of these mechanical keyboards looks better, I have to leave that up to you.

-The Razer BlackWidow has some great features of its own, including 5 dedicated macro keys.
-The other big extras the BlackWidow delivers are a audio/mic pass-through and a USB pass-through.
+The other big extras the BlackWidow delivers are an audio/mic pass-through and a USB pass-through.
 Depending on your PC set-up and how accessible it is, this could be a vital feature for you.
 It has a gaming option for maximum gaming experience, and 1000 Hz Ultrapolling for a snappier performance, other than a 500 Hz, which is meant for a smoother one.